Is Mozilla VPN Worth It?

 ✅ Mozilla VPN is PERFECT for you if:

-- You want a VPN from a company you can actually trust
+- You want a VPN from a company that fights for an open internet

 ❌ Skip Mozilla VPN if:

-- You need to unblock Netflix, Disney+, or other streaming platforms
+- You need to unblock Netflix, Disney Plus, or other streaming services

 My recommendation: